ekager/ekager.github.io/_posts/2021-02-12-interviewing.markdown

 As I’ve alluded to, I am very grateful to have ended up with multiple fantastic offers.
 Here are some thoughts after interviewing (remotely) for really the first time!

-### Interview Fatigue is Real
+### Interview fatigue is real

 It’s really hard to keep up the on-site motivation and I quickly succumbed to interview fatigue.
 Towards the end of my timeline I started faltering on coding challenges and it was hard to keep energy up for behavioral or design interviews.
-You don’t always have control over on-site dates, but having them not spread over 3-4 weeks would have been much better.
+You don’t always have control over on-site dates, but having them not so spread out over 3-4 weeks would have been much better for me.
 That, or maybe I should have just drank more coffee.

 ### A personal touch goes a long way